-The eight parts of the congestion management process are:
+The eight parts of the CMP are:

-- 1) Develop Regional Objectives Select objectives that will have the greatest impact on mitigating congestion. - 2) Define the CMP Network Identify what are the boundaries of the roadway congestion area. - 3) Develop Multimodal Performance Measures Preparing means of identifying what measures are most important in assessing congestion. - 4) Create a Performance Monitoring Plan How do we develop and where did we receive the data to determine the performance measures? - 5) Analyze Congestion Problems and Needs Identify the core issues as they relate to issues how they shall be measured at the system and project/segment level. - 6) Identify and Assess Strategy Develop strategies that will mitigate congestion based on the problems identified.
-Since modal shift is key, a robust multimodal component to congestion mitigation is essential. - 7) Program and Implement Strategies Implement the CMP in coordination with the RTP and TIP to provide parameter and constraints on project proposals and prefer those that move towards reducing congestion in the funding of future roadway and other multimodal projects. - Determine Strategy Effectiveness Evaluations should occur annually to determine if strategies and performance are working.
+Develop Regional Objectives - Select objectives that will have the greatest impact on mitigating congestion.
+Define the CMP Network - Identify what are the boundaries of the roadway congestion area.

+Develop Multimodal Performance Measures - Identify what measures are most important in assessing congestion.

+Create a Performance Monitoring Plan - Determine data we will collect to monitor system performance, as well as the source of the data.

+Analyze Congestion Problems and Needs - Identify problem areas for congestion in the region.

+Identify and Assess Strategy - Develop strategies that will mitigate congestion based on the problems identified.
+Since modal shift is key, a robust multimodal component to congestion mitigation is essential.

+Program and Implement Strategies - Implement the CMP in coordination with the RTP and TIP to provide parameter and constraints on project proposals and move forward those roadway and multimodal projects that do not negatively impact and may improve congestion in the future.

+Determine Strategy Effectiveness - Evaluations should occur annually to determine if strategies and performance are working.
 Changes to performances and/or strategies should be considered if performance falls significantly below expectations.

-The figure below shows how each element of the congestion management process works together.
+The figure below shows how each element of the CMP works together.

-Why Create and Continue to Update the Congestion Management Process?
+Why Create and Continue to Update the CMP?

-The congestion management process is a structured continuous process for analyzing regional congestion issues.
-It is also federally mandated for metropolitan planning organizations (MPOs).
+The CMP is a structured continuous process for analyzing regional congestion issues.
+It is also federally mandated for MPOs.

 The Houston-Galveston Area Council (H-GAC) is the MPO responsible for the development and implementation of the CMP in the Houston-Galveston Transportation Management Area.
-The TMA consists of Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, and Waller counties.
+The Transportation Management Area consists of Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, and Waller counties.
 H-GAC is also a voluntary association of 131 local governments and elected officials in the 13-county Gulf Coast planning region of Texas.
 Its service area is 12,500 square miles and contains more than 7 million people.